-Depending on the achievement of units of competency, the possible Preliminary qualification outcome is a Statement of Attainment towards a Certificate II in Construction Pathways.
+Depending on the achievement of units of competency, the possible qualification outcome at the completion of Year 11 Statement of Attainment toward CPC20220 Certificate II in Construction Pathways (Release 6) & Statement of Attainment towards CPC20120 Certificate II in Construction (Release 3).

 The assessment components in this course are competency based.
-This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
+Students must demonstrate they have gained the knowledge and skills of each unit of competency, to industry standards.
 Competency assessment is graded as "not yet competent" or "competent".
-In some cases other descriptive words may be used leading up to "competent".
-This means a course mark is not allocated.
+In some cases, other descriptive words may be used leading up to "competent".